PlayeRom/flightgear-addon-logbook/README.md

 2. With numerical data, we have given the units in which these values are presented.
 3. At the very bottom we have an additional `Note` field, which is not displayed in the main window, due to the possibility of placing any length of text here.

-## Editing data
+## Editing and deleting data

 Each logbook entry can be edited from the simulator.
 You need to select "Logbook" -> "Logbook" from the menu.
 The main window with the entire logbook will open.
 Here you can search for the entry you want to edit and click on it.
 The details window for the entry will open.
 Now you can click on the specific entry you want to edit.
 Another window with a text field will open.
 Just enter the new value and confirm with the "Save" button.
 The change will immediately be saved to a file.

+At the bottom of the details window there is a `Delete` button, with which you can completely delete the selected entry.

 ### Backup

-Before each save, the add-on creates a copy of the original CSV file, to which it appends the `.bak` extension at the end.
+Before each saving of a single change, the add-on creates a copy of the original CSV file, to which it appends the `.bak` extension at the end.
 So, if something goes wrong while editing the data and the original file is corrupted, you can always recover it by removing the `.bak` from the copy name.

 ## NOTE